SamBaS: Sampling-Based Stochastic Block Partitioning: Experiments on Synthetic Graphs

 \section{Experiments on Synthetic Graphs}

 In this section, we describe a set of experiments performed on the synthetic graphs in Table~\ref{tab:synthetic_graphs}.
-For every graph, we run our sampling approach using each of the five sampling algorithms from \S\ref{sec:sampling_algs} at the 50\%, 30\% and 10\% sample sizes.
+For every graph, we run SamBaS using each of the five sampling algorithms from \S\ref{sec:sampling_algs} at the 50\%, 30\% and 10\% sample sizes.
 To provide a baseline for comparison, we run the SBP algorithm on the full graph without sampling.
-Additionally, we run our sampling approach \emph{without} thresholding on graphs S1 to S6 using the ES, RNN, UR and FF sampling algorithms.
-Both the baseline and the SBP step of our sampling approach are implemented via the same OpenMP-parallelized call to the graph-tool~\cite{Peixoto2014TheLibrary} library.
+Additionally, we run SamBaS \emph{without} thresholding on graphs S1 to S6 using the ES, RNN, UR and FF sampling algorithms.
+Both the baseline and the SBP step of our sampling approach are implemented via the same call to the graph-tool~\cite{Peixoto2014TheLibrary} library.

 Due to the stochastic nature of SBP, the algorithm can get stuck in a local minimum, leading to sub-optimal results on some runs and a large variance in the quality of community detection results.
 To reduce this variance, it is common practice to execute the algorithm multiple times independently, and select the best result~\cite{Gelman2013BayesianAnalysis}.
 We incorporate this technique into our approach by performing 5 runs for each experiment, where each run consists of 2 independent executions of SBP.